Quarantine and Isolation Update

 - Students will not return to their residence hall or off-campus apartment.
 They will instead report directly to their temporary assignment in QIH.
 The student ID card door access will be disabled for this time period.
 There will be no additional charge for this housing.

-- Residential Life personnel will retrieve a list of essential belongings provided by the student for a short-term stay if student lives in university housing.
-If student is living in off-campus housing, the VPSA office will work with the student to arrange for delivery of essential items to a designated location to deliver to the QIH.
+- Residential Life personnel will retrieve a list of essential belongings provided by the student for a short-term stay if the student lives in university housing.
+If the student is living in off-campus housing, the VPSA office will work with the student to arrange for delivery of essential items to a designated location to deliver to the QIH.

 - A daily “check-in” will be conducted by medical personnel from the SHCC or more if determined by the medical provider.

 - A daily “check-in" will be completed by a counselor from the SHCC or more if determined by the counselor.